If you can’t measure it, you can’t manage it

 - how to track outlier mail that isn’t being processed, so you can see areas that are understaffed.

-In addition to the core advantages of metrics, it’s important to note that simply digitizing your inbound mail at the point of receipt eliminates a huge portion of its associated costs – pretty much every cost that relates to moving the physical paper (which has no real value except as a medium to hold the data).
+In addition to the core advantages of direct mail metrics, it’s important to note that simply digitizing your inbound mail at the point of receipt eliminates a huge portion of its associated costs – pretty much every cost that relates to moving the physical paper (which has no real value except as a medium to hold the data).

 The bottom line is pretty obvious.
 Digitizing inbound mail turns a problematic anachronism – one that touches almost every area of your business – into a powerful digital asset that gives you transparency into your business and helps you manage and improve it.
 Until today, you might never have focused on your physical mail.
 But now that we’ve measured the problem, you may realize that getting rid of legacy paper mail can help you cut costs and improve your business in a multitude of ways.